Is there an SAT or ACT requirement?

 When will I know if I am admitted?

 The admission process outlined for you in the instructions, provided when you began the admissions process, must be complete before the admissions committee can review your file.
-After your process is complete, it will be approximately two weeks before you receive your admission decision in the mail.
+After your process is complete, students should expect to receive a decision in the mail within six weeks.
 Decisions may take longer in some cases.

 I’m afraid I won’t show financial need; what are my chances for admission?

 We do not stipulate odds for admission.
 However, we can tell you that if you believe you will not demonstrate financial need, you should complete your admissions process in advance of the priority consideration date.
-Usually, positions for non-need students are filled by mid-February.
+Positions for non-need students fill very early.